SPATIAL REINFORCEMENT AND IMMERSIVE AUDIO

 With a single flatline delay on a mic being fed to a wide crossfiring L/R system, it's hard to set a delay time that works for every seat in the house, as all of them are being covered by both of the crossfiring speakers.
 Consequently when the actor moves you may hear phasing artifacts when his acoustic source interacts with these flatline delays.
 One theatre sound engineer has described this as comb-filter hell.

-The converse of this is hearing echo’s due to arrival time differences going beyond the echo perception threshold of around 25ms.
+The converse of this is hearing echoes due to arrival time differences going beyond the echo perception threshold of around 25ms.
 A wide dispersion long-throw system covering most of the room from two separate directions will often span far more than this limit (i.e. ~25ft / 8m).

 The Matrix revealed

 Fortunately help is at hand with the TiMax SoundHub dynamic delay-matrix, which allows all speakers to have different delay times with respect to each mic.
-Coupled with radially-arrayed speaker systems, this is true Source-Oriented Reinforcement (SOR).
+Coupled with just a few radially-arrayed speaker channels, this is true Source-Oriented Reinforcement (SOR).
 TiMax has pioneered this technique since the 1990’s with the industry’s first ever audio imaging objects, in the form of level/delay Image Definitions which can be recalled onto each mic manually or under automation control.
 TiMax SoundHub has since refined and evolved this technique using dynamically morphing delay-matrix transitions, recalled manually using its built-in Cue List, often via MIDI triggers from the desk or QLab, or automatically via real-time stage tracking.

 The icing on the cake comes on the form of the market-leading TiMax Tracker stage tracking system which follows the actor, performer or presenter around stage and tells the TiMax Soundhub to morph seamlessly between the appropriate level/delay Image Definition objects.